tmthrgd/jekyll-plugins/README.md

 handleize.rb is a liquid filter that forms a valid handle/slug from an input string.
 On <http://tomthorogood.co.uk/> it is used to create a class token: `<body class="{{ page.path | handleize }}">`.

+It has no dependencies.

 ## mathml.rb

 mathml.rb converts TeX into MathML.
 It provides a liquid tag `math` (and closing tag `endmath`), TeX within the tag will be converted into MathML.

+It depends on ritex: `gem install ritex`.

 The following TeX (a cubic function):
 ```